warashibetrader/warashibetrader.github.io/_posts/2021-12-26-warashibe-trading-challenge.md

 ### Warashibe Trading Challenge

-I got the idea for the Warashibe Trading Challenge (WTC) while playing with tiny amounts of Nano from Nano faucets.
+I got the idea for a "Warashibe Trading Challenge" (WTC) while playing with tiny amounts of Nano from Nano faucets.
 Thinking Nano as a sort of digital commodity, I was reminded of the [One Red Paperclip](https://en.wikipedia.org/wiki/One_red_paperclip) project.
 I saw on Wiki that this had historical roots in the legend of the [Warashibe Chōja](https://en.wikipedia.org/wiki/Straw_Millionaire).
 Having a trading background, something clicked.

 I've decided that the WTC will be an attempt to stir around miniscule amounts of cryptocurrency purely obtained from faucets, and absolutely not in exchange for fiat currency.
-This could generalize to other forms of online value; the two taboos will be fiat and offline value.
+This could generalize to other forms of digital value; the two taboos will be fiat and analogue value.

 I have played with some options trading in the past, and have seen how some intelligent trading can allow small quantities to grow rapidly.
 Of course, the crypto space is not the same as the options space, and this attempt could be dead without me knowing it.
 But I plan to play with some interesting ideas made possible by the Nano/feeless ecosystem, and hopefully we'll have some fun along the way toward likely failure.

 > Current holdings: 74691 Nyano and 3.09 Banano.
 Value: $0.35